Tabira, Nagasaki

 The monument to the martyr Costanzo Camillus is in the part of Hirado that was formerly the town of Tabira.

 Tabira (田平町, Tabira-chō) was a town located in Kitamatsuura District, Nagasaki Prefecture, Japan.

 Population

-As of 2003, the town had an estimated population of 7,829 and a density of 226.21 persons per km².
-The total area was 34.61 km².
+As of 2003, the town had an estimated population of 7,829 and a density of 226.21 persons per km^{2}.
+The total area was 34.61 km^{2}.

 History

 On October 1, 2005, Tabira, along with the town of Ikitsuki, and the village of Ōshima (all from Kitamatsuura District), was merged into the expanded city of Hirado.